XVIII International AIDS Conference, 2010: Protest

 The conference opened with UN Secretary General Ban Ki-moon pointing out that funding by rich economies for poor countries fighting HIV/AIDS was reduced to 7.6 billion dollars from 7.7 billion dollars in 2008.
-The countries cut funding because of the Late-2000s financial crisis.
+The countries cut funding because of the Great Recession.
 Ki-moon stated that "Some governments are cutting back on their response to AIDS.
 This should be a cause for great concern to us all.
 We must ensure that our recent gains are not reversed."

 In the United States, the political concern was to give aid to save the most number of lives at the least cost, and there was a debate which argued that more people could be saved by diverting money which had formerly been committed to fighting HIV to instead treating diarrhea and respiratory disease.
 At the Vienna conference, protesters were asserting that in any case HIV prevention and AIDS treatment were priorities.
 Protesters accused Barack Obama of reneging on commitments to fund the global campaign against AIDS.
 PEPFAR director Eric Goosby was the target of some of these protests.
 Desmond Tutu stated that he was "saddened by (Obama's) decision to spend less than he promised to treat AIDS patients in Africa."
 The White House responded by pointing out that the United States had provided 58% of all funds worldwide for fighting AIDS in developing countries and by saying that the attack on AIDS must be comprehensive and include factors other than efforts directed against HIV.